blocledger/poe/README.md

   before it is started.

 > `rm -rf (path to poe source)/tmp/* `

+> Also, the COP database inside vagrant will need to be deleted as well.

+> `rm ~/.cop/cop.db`

 ## Deploying chaincode with the SDK
 In order for SDK to deploy chaincode it must be in a directory by itself